 Some of the places you can find eBooks include the following (note: no endorsement is intended):

-The library subscribes to several eBook services on behalf of library members.
-They include:
+We subscribe to several eBook services on behalf of library members, including:

-Before using these services via the library, please check the compatibility of your chosen device:
+Before using eBook services via the library, please check the compatibility of your chosen device:

 Note: Kindles are not compatible with Overdrive in Australia.
 Due to geographic restrictions, this is currently only available in the USA.